home-assistant/companion.home-assistant/docs/core/location.md

 You can check the cause of the most recent location update by checking the value of `sensor.last_update_trigger`

-Depending on your set up, location data is sent directly from your phone to you Home Assistant instances or via the Home Assistant Cloud Service.
+Depending on your set up, location data is sent directly from your phone to your Home Assistant instances or via the Home Assistant Cloud Service.
 This will depend on the URLs specified in the Connection section of the App Configuration menu.
 Location data is not sent via any other servers or organisations.
 Of course, if you decide not grant the Home Assistant Companion App location permission or if you subsequently remove the location permissions (via iOS Settings>Privacy>Location Services), no location data will be sent from your device to Home Assistant.
 **Check this is true for notification updates**

 ## Getting started